ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 chmod +x ./install-nifi.sh
 ~~~

 2\.
 Open a browser.
-NiFi can be downloaded from [HDF Downloads Page](http://hortonworks.com/downloads/).
-There are two package options one for HDF TAR.GZ file tailored to Linux and ZIP file more compatible with Windows.
+Download NiFi from [HDF Downloads Page](http://hortonworks.com/downloads/).
+There are two package options: one for HDF TAR.GZ file tailored to Linux and ZIP file more compatible with Windows.
 Mac can use either option.
-For the tutorial, let's download the latest HDF TAR.GZ:
+For the tutorial,  download the latest HDF TAR.GZ:

 ![download_hdf_iot](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/download-hdf-learn-ropes-nifi.png)

 3\.
 Run the install-nifi.sh script.
-Below is a definition of how the install nifi command works:
+Below is a definition of how the install-nifi.sh command works:

 ~~~
 install-nifi.sh {location-of-HDF-download} {sandbox-host} {ssh-port} {hdf-version}
 ~~~

-> Note: For VMware and Azure users, sandbox-host can be found at the welcome screen after starting your sandbox and ssh-port can be found in Table 1. hdf-version is the digits in the tar.gz name you downloaded, for example the numbers in bold HDF-**1.2.0.1-1**.tar.gz.
+> Note: For VMware and Azure users, find sandbox-host at the sWelcome screen after starting your Sandbox.
+Use the ssh-port provided in Table 1. hdf-version is the digits in the tar.gz name you downloaded, for example the numbers in bold HDF-**1.2.0.1-1**.tar.gz.

-After you provide the file path location to HDF TAR.GZ file, sandbox hostname, ssh port number and HDF version, your command should look similar as follows:
+After you provide the file path location to the HDF TAR.GZ file, Sandbox hostname, ssh port number, and HDF version, your command looks similar as follows:

 ~~~
 ./install-nifi.sh ~/Downloads/HDF-1.2.0.1-1.tar.gz localhost 2222 1.2.0.1-1
 ~~~

-> Note: You will be asked if you want to continue the download, type `yes`.
-You will also be asked twice for your ssh password to install NiFi on your Hortonworks Sandbox.

 The script automatically installs NiFi onto your virtual machine.
-After successful completion, NiFi is transported onto the Hortonworks Sandbox and the HDF folder will be located at `~` folder.
+After successful completion, NiFi is transported onto the Hortonworks Sandbox and the HDF folder is located at `~` folder.

 ### Step 3: Download and Install NiFi on Local Machine (Option 2)